 You have the right to request from us access to your own personal information.
 This is sometimes known as a 'subject access request'.

-From 25 May 2018, you will have additional rights to request from us:
+You also have additional rights to request from us:

 - That any inaccurate information we hold about you is corrected